In what is believed to be a fi... read more

 Great attention is given to ensure patients are assessed on admission, that carers are contacted to find out how the person normally manages.
 Allowing carers to visit out of hours to help the patient with eating and drinking.
 Ensuring staff in clinical give areas give priority to spending enough time to ensure older frail patients have their food positioned correctly and they have the equipment needed.

-The training that the clinical nurse specialist provide, encourages staff to understand challenging behaviour as an expression of a need and to try to work out triggers as this behaviour often has multiple causes (e.g. physical mental, environmental, neurological) which is moderated by people’s emotions and beliefs, that is why we promote staff to use of the ABC CHART.
+The training that the clinical nurse specialists provide, encourages staff to understand challenging behaviour as an expression of a need and to try to work out triggers as this behaviour often has multiple causes (e.g. physical mental, environmental, neurological) which is moderated by people’s emotions and beliefs, that is why we promote staff to use of the ABC CHART.

 The employment of Activity organizers to prevent boredom and cognitive decline and the involvement of volunteers to “befriend” patients during the day, the volunteers also purchase the materials that go in to the activity packs.